 Thanks for asking, Sue.
-Yup.
-I do.

 1.Compassion ALWAYS works through the local church.
 Compassion meets the needs of over 1.4 million children in twenty-six of the world’s poorest countries by working exclusively through the local church.
-Partnering with churches allows children and their families to not only have their physical needs met but also gives them access to spiritual help as well.
-Because of this commitment to the local church, 500 children, on average, come to faith in Christ every day through the ministry of Compassion.
-Compassion does not take government funding because doing so may limit its ability to minister “in Jesus’ name” in this way at times.
-Every teacher, social worker, employee of Compassion International is a Christian able to meet both physical and spiritual needs.
-World Vision does not require employees to be Christians, some are not, and some who are cannot minister in the name of Jesus because of the laws of the countries they are working in.
+Partnering with churches allows Compassion to guarantee its sponsors that their sponsored child will not only receive health care, proper nutrition, and education but also the opportunity to respond to the gospel.
+Because of this commitment to sharing the gospel through the local church, 500 children, on average, come to faith in Christ every day through the ministry of Compassion.
+Every employee of Compassion International is a Christian.
+According to Fabiano Franz, World Vision’s national director for Mali, World Vision does not require short-term employees to be Christians, some are not, and some who are cannot openly share their faith in Jesus because of the laws of the countries they are working in.(Source)